 Israel Healthcare Foundation, President

 Ethel S. Siris, MD is the Madeline C. Stabile Professor of Medicine at Columbia University Medical Center and Director of the Toni Stabile Osteoporosis Center at Columbia University Medical Center, New York Presbyterian Hospital in NY, NY.
-A clinician and a clinical investigator in the area of bone disorders including osteoporosis and Paget’s disease of bone, she is a past President and a current member of the Board of Trustees of the National Osteoporosis Foundation.
-Previously she has served as a member of the Board of the International Osteoporosis Foundation and was a Member of Council of the American Society for Bone and Mineral Reaearch.
+A clinician and a clinical investigator in the area of bone disorders including osteoporosis and Paget’s disease of bone, she has served as both a member of the Board of Trustees and as President of the National Osteoporosis Foundation in the US as well as the Board of Trustees of the International Osteoporosis Foundation.
+She was also a Member of Council of the American Society for Bone and Mineral Research.

 Dr. Paul Appelbaum is the Elizabeth K. Dollard Professor of Psychiatry, Medicine and Law, and Director, Division of Law, Ethics and Psychiatry at Columbia.
 Dr. Appelbaum is Past President of the American Psychiatric Association, the American Academy of Psychiatry and the Law, and the Massachusetts Psychiatric Society, and has twice served as Chair of the Council on Psychiatry and Law and of the Committee on Judicial Action for the American Psychiatric Association (APA).